lawrancej/CompilerDesign/textbook/01-overview.md

 #### Purpose
 > TODO: add purpopse

- -The purpose of a compiler is to translate a program into computer language. #### Translate Source Language to Target Language
+#### Translate Source Language to Target Language
-> TODO: Translate Source Language to Target Language
+The purpose of a compiler is to translate a program into computer language.

 #### Object Code and Executables
 > TODO: Object Code and Executables